0xEddie/Nand2Tetris/projects/07/README.md

 2. Handle the `local`, `argument`, `this`, & `that` stacks
 3. Handle the `pointer` and `temp` segments, allowing modification of the bases of the `this` and `that` segments
 4. Handle the `static` segment
+## Notes
+- When starting to translate a VM command, generate and emit a comment (of the VM command) to the output assembly code stream for readability and debugging purposes.
+- Almost every VM command needs to push data onto and/or pop data off the stack, and therefore the `writeXxx` routines will need to output similar assembly instructions.
+Consider writing and using private routines (aka helper methods) to generate these frequently used code snippets.
+- It's recommended to end each machine language program with an infinite loop.
+Write a private method that is called once at the end of translating all the VM commands that appends an infinite loop code in assembly, to the output file.

 # Testing
 1. To get acquainted with the intended behavior of the supplied test program Xxx.vm, run it on the supplied VM emulator using the supplied XxxVME.tst script.